 Joab’s Greatest Military Accomplishments

 Despite Joab’s brutal record, he was a brilliant military strategist and highly capable fighter.
-He accomplished a great feats for Israel and that seals his name in Israeli history.
+He accomplished a great feat for Israel and that seals his name in Israeli history.

 The Capture of Jerusalem